at-gmbh/corrupted-labels-effect/README.md

 Modifications to the images and respective labels are generated artificially, resulting in 100% correct data labels.
 As a baseline, the model is trained and tested on the 100% correctly labeled data.

-Then, some labels are updated (falsified) iteratively per training run (e.g. 0.5%, 1%, 2%, etc.) to match a desired false label rate in the training data.
+Then, some labels are updated (corrupted) iteratively per training run (e.g. 0.5%, 1%, 2%, etc.) to match a desired corrupted label rate in the training data.
 The model is then trained on the modified data including falsified labels, and tested using correctly labeled data.
 Resulting metrics are examined comparing the model performance on the modified data with each other and to the model performance on the 100% correctly labeled data using regression.